wgu-opensource/osmt/README.md

 * Keep in mind that removing Docker volumes will also remove this metadata.
 For more information, see the section for [Importing Data](api/README.md#importing-data) in the API README file.

 ### Role-based Access in OSMT
+* Role-based access is **enabled** by default for the Angular UI and Spring REST API.

 OSMT optionally supports role-based access, with these roles:
 - **Admin**: an OSMT user with an admin role can change RSDs and Collections in any way.
 - **Curator**: an OSMT user with a curator role can update but not create RSDs and collections.
 This role is for someone who would publish and unpublish RSDs and Collections
 - **Viewer**: an OSMT user with a viewer role is a logged-in user who can not make modifications to RSDs or Collections.

-Role-based access is disabled by default for the Angular UI and Spring REST API.
-Use these steps to enable roles.

 #### Configuration in OSMT Code
 By default, OSMT is configured with roles enabled.
 If you want to disable roles in OSMT, apply these changes: